A recurring theme throughout much of franchise research is the importance of communication in a franchise relationship.

 Transparency was one of the messages reiterated throughout the public and the media when discussing how to prevent and solve a range of everyday franchise problems.

 Timely communication in the franchise relationship

-The franchise conflict research also revealed while half of franchisees do believe in the accuracy of information provided by their franchisor, only half of them feel communication is prompt and timely – highlighting another communication issue.
+The franchise conflict research also revealed while half of franchisees did believe in the accuracy of information provided by their franchisor, only half of them felt communication is prompt and timely – highlighting another communication issue.

 Decreasing franchise conflict

 Communication was listed as the cause of major conflict between a franchisor and franchisee in 9 percent of cases.

 By addressing communication issues as they arise, and putting proper structures and measures in place you may be able to avoid or at least decrease conflict in your franchise business.

 Communication in your franchise

 How communication works in your franchise really depends on the nature of the franchise business and the needs of the people involved.

 Regardless though, communication requires your attention, to make sure whatever the communication policies and procedures in place, they actually work for all parties involved.